rsspdc/checklists/checklists/pipelines.md

 			<p>
 			Functional package managers such as [Nix](https://nixos.org/) and [Guix](https://guix.gnu.org/) have a 'best practices by design' approach to packaging software.
 			They do not suffer from the issue of it being difficult to determine what is and is not a required dependency as this work is done up-front when the software is packaged.
-			They usually require that dependencies be completely specified and packages be build in a sandboxed environnment which only has access to the explicitly specified dependencies.
+			They usually require that dependencies be completely specified and packages be build in a sandboxed environment which only has access to the explicitly specified dependencies.
 			This provides much stronger guarantees of the ability to specify and build reproducible environments.
 			It is also possible to build container and VM images specified with these tools, and a container specified with them could be a drop in replacement for one specified with conda and Docker for example.
-			Unfortuntately these tools have yet to see wide adoption in the scientific / research computing communities and thus many packages used by thess communities are not packaged for these tools, (despite nixpkgs being the largest extant software package respoitory with >100,000 packages), hindering their broarder adoption.
+			Unfortunately these tools have yet to see wide adoption in the scientific / research computing communities and thus many packages used by these communities are not packaged for these tools, (despite nixpkgs being the largest extant software package respoitory with >100,000 packages), hindering their broarder adoption.
 			Use and awareness is growing and there are some excellent [case studies](https://bioinformatics.mdc-berlin.de/pigx/).
 			Nix is also cross platform working natively on MacOS, on windows via the windows subsystem for linux and even on android.
 			</p>